-It is unfortunate that the court of civil appeals used language suggesting a fundamental rule of law, instead of using language that suggested a presumption applied to the facts of the case.
-Be that as it may, the Sibley case is said to have used the so-called "community-out-first" approach, even though the court really applied the presumption that a fiduciary withdraws his own funds first leaving the trust funds behind.
+It is unfortunate that the court of civil appeals used language suggesting a fundamental rule of law, instead of using language that suggested a presumption applied to the facts of that case.
+Be that as it may, as the historical sketch in the Texas Bar Journal explains, one enterprising family lawyer in the mid-1970s envisioned the Sibley case as the basis for a new "community-out-first" approach, despite the fact that the court said that it was applying the presumption that a fiduciary withdraws his own funds first leaving the trust funds behind, and this interpretation of Sibley eventually won out.

-The Beaumont Court of Appeals called community-out-first a "theory," and said it was "an acceptable method of tracing."
-The Houston Fourteenth District Court of Appeals called it a "rebuttable presumption."
+As noted below, the Beaumont Court of Appeals called community-out-first a "theory," and said it was "an acceptable method of tracing."
+And as noted below, the Houston Fourteenth District Court of Appeals called it a "rebuttable presumption."
 No court has held that the "community-out-first" approach is the only valid tracing approach, or that it must be used, or that failing to use the "community-out-first" approach is improper or results in a failure in tracing.
-The late Professor Joseph W. McKnight, a law professor at SMU School of Law for over 50 years and a noted authority on Texas marital property law, has criticized the cases which take Sibley as establishing a community-property-out-first rule, calling them "inequitable bastard-descendants of Sibley."
+The late Professor Joseph W. McKnight, a law professor at SMU School of Law for over 50 years and a noted authority on Texas marital property law, criticized the cases which take Sibley as establishing a community-property-out-first rule, calling them "inequitable bastard-descendants of Sibley."
 Joseph W. McKnight, Family Law: Husband and Wife, 55 SMU L. REV. 1035, 1048 n.
 87 (2002).
 Professor McKnight said: